opentargets-archive/platform-app/docs/sections.md

 The following describe all the files in detail, following the simple [TEP section](https://github.com/opentargets/platform-app/tree/alpha/src/sections/target/Tep) from the `target` entity page as an example.

+### GraphQL queries

+The queries should be imported as a separate `.gql` file whenever possible, for improved code quality and testing.

+There are generally two queries: one for the Summary and one for the actual widget.
+Some page sections will have both, some will only have the Summary query.

+Note that the Summary query is a `Fragment`: all fragments are then bundled together in one query for the page.

+Below we also use examples from the [Indications section](https://github.com/opentargets/platform-app/tree/alpha/src/sections/drug/Indications) on the `drug` entity page to show the Body query.

 ## <a name="index"></a> `index.js`

 The `index.js` defines the section information as well as exporting its `Body`and `Summary` components: